iiasa/message-ix-models/doc/material/index.rst

 :file:`steam_cracking_hist_new_cap.csv`
   Steam cracker historical capacities in R12 regions

+:file:`ammonia/demand_NH3.yaml`
+   Ammonia demand in each R12 region in year 2020

+:file:`petrochemicals/demand_HVC.yaml`
+   HVC demand in each R12 region in year 2020

+:file:`methanol/demand_methanol.yaml`
+   Methanol demand in each R12 region in year 2020

+:file:`/methanol/results_material_SHAPE_comm.csv`
+   Commercial sector data from MESSAGEix-Buidings SHAPE scenario used to get wood demands from buildings to estimate resin demands

+:file:`/methanol/results_material_SHAPE_resid.csv`
+   Residential sector data from MESSAGEix-Buidings SHAPE scenario used to get wood demands from buildings to estimate resin demands

+:file:`/methanol/results_material_SSP2_comm.csv`
+   Commercial sector data from MESSAGEix-Buidings SSP2 scenario used to get wood demands from buildings to estimate resin demands

+:file:`/methanol/results_material_SSP2_resid.csv`
+   Residential sector data from MESSAGEix-Buidings SSP2 scenario used to get wood demands from buildings to estimate resin demands

+**Power sector**

 :file:`NTNU_LCA_coefficients.xlsx`
    Material intensity (and other) coefficients for power plants based on lifecycle assessment (LCA) data from the THEMIS database, compiled in the `ADVANCE project <http://www.fp7-advance.eu/?q=content/environmental-impacts-module>`_.